crr004/Bowling-Game/README.md

     F-->J;
 ```

-Each pin can drop (propagate SIGTERM) to either one, none, or both of the pins it has below (insted of G,H,I,J that can't drop anyone).
+Each pin can drop (propagate SIGTERM) either one, none, or both of the pins it has below (insted of G,H,I,J that can't drop anyone).
 This means A can drop  B, C, both or none of them, E can drop H, I, both, or none of them and so on.

 P.D.: The documentation is written in spanish.